Roswell Mill Waterfall at Old Mill Park

 This Roswell waterfall is definitely an impressive one!

-On Sunday, August 13th, Jesse and I headed out to Roswell, Georgia.
+On a Sunday afternoon, Jesse and I headed out to Roswell, Georgia.
 We are currently trying to explore more hikes near the Atlanta area, and for this trip we chose the waterfall at the Old Mill Park, also known as Vickery Creek Falls.

 This waterfall hike is located right in the middle of downtown Roswell in Old Mill Park.
 First of all, if you are reading this and have any knowledge of this park, you are probably thinking, “That place is not for hiking!”
 But let me tell you, it can definitely be made into a hike!